knowitall/srlie/README.md

 SRLIE is composed of a layer of functions on the input sentence.

 1. First the sentences is processed by a dependency parser.
-1. Next the dependency graph is run through a SRL system to produce SRL Frames.
+2. Next the dependency graph is run through a SRL system to produce SRL Frames.
-2. Then the frames are sent through SRLIE to produce n-ary extractions.
+3. Then the frames are sent through SRLIE to produce n-ary extractions.
 This involves filtering some SRL frames, determing argument boundaries, and constructing a relation phrase.
-  a.
-Optionally the n-ary extractions can be sent through a conversion to produce triples.
+ 1. Optionally the n-ary extractions can be sent through a conversion to produce triples.
-  b.
-Optionally the n-ary extractions can be sent through a conversion to produce nested n-ary extractions.
+ 2. Optionally the n-ary extractions can be sent through a conversion to produce nested n-ary extractions.

 ## Concurrency